 - 2 eggs

-- In a pot (preferably a large diameter and deep enough to attach a candy thermometer to the side), add 1 1/2 inches of coconut oil or other fat of choice.
-Alternatively, you can use a deep fryer and add fat according to the manufacturer’s specifications.
-Heat the pot of oil over medium-high heat until it reaches 360ºF.
+- In a pot (preferably a large diameter and deep enough to attach a candy thermometer to the side), add 1 ½ inches of the shortening.
+Alternatively, you can use a deep fryer and add fat according to the manufacturer's specifications.
+Heat the pot of shortening over medium-high heat until it reaches 360ºF.
 Use a candy thermometer and keep a close eye on the temperature.
 Too cool and the churros will absorb the oil and get soggy.
 Too hot and they will burn.

 - While the oil heats up, add water and dairy free butter to a saucepan over medium heat.
-Once the butter is melted, stir in 1/2 Tbsp sugar and a pinch of salt then bring to a boil.
+Once the butter is melted, stir in ½ tablespoon sugar and a pinch of salt then bring to a boil.